Top 100 Recent CVEs

 Steps to mitigate:

-• Update the Linux kernel to the latest version that includes the fix for this vulnerability
+• Update Mobile Shop to the latest version

 What it does: